JMencius/Arrow/ONTsoftware_misuse_configs/README.md

 <mark> The data is shared through <https://www.scidb.cn/en/detail?dataSetId=b9eca82475a64772a67ec9b7dac2beb3> </mark>

-You can follow the instruction in [here](../../ScienceDB/README.md) to download the data we shared.
+You can follow the instruction [here](../../ScienceDB/README.md) to download the shared data.